forward3d/resque_to_cloudwatch/README.md

 #### `region`

-Region of Cloudwatch the metrics should be submitted to.
+Region(s) of Cloudwatch the metrics should be submitted to.
+This can either be a string, or a list of regions to send the metric to.

 #### `project`, `namespace`, `hostname`